 When and where will the contributions awarded under the LEAP Capability Demonstration AO be disclosed?

-All CSA grants and contribution awards are disclosed on the CSA website.
+All CSA grants and contribution awards are disclosed on the Open Government website.
 The disclosure is made in the quarter following the one in which the contribution is awarded.

 - About the Lunar Exploration Accelerator Program